fetchai/agents-tac/docs/sections/baseline_agent.rst

 The v1 architecture distinguishes between `actions` and `reactions`.
 Actions are scheduled behaviours by the agent whereas reactions are behaviours which the agent makes in response to individual messages it receives.

-We split both actions and reactions into three domains: :class:`~tac.agents.v1.base.actions.ControllerActions` and :class:`~tac.agents.v1.base.reactions.ControllerReactions`,  :class:`~tac.agents.v1.base.actions.OEFActions` and :class:`~tac.agents.v1.base.reactions.OEFReactions` and :class:`~tac.agents.v1.base.actions.DialogueActions` and :class:`~tac.agents.v1.base.reactions.DialogueReactions` related.
+We split both actions and reactions into three domains: :class:`~tac.agents.v1.base.actions.ControllerActions` and :class:`~tac.agents.v1.base.reactions.ControllerReactions`,  :class:`~tac.agents.v1.base.actions.OEFActions` and :class:`~tac.agents.v1.base.reactions.OEFReactions` and :class:`~tac.agents.v1.base.actions.DialogueActions` and :class:`~tac.agents.v1.base.reactions.DialogueReactions`.
 Dialogues are agent to agent communications and maintained in :class:`~tac.agents.v1.base.dialogues.Dialogues`.

 Actions